 IV.
 Freedom of Expression

-Freedom of expression (see definition in appendix 1) is a fundamental right consisting of the freedom to hold opinions and to receive and impart information and ideas in a lawful manner, including by way of association.
+Freedom of expression (see definition h in Appendix) is a fundamental right consisting of the freedom to hold opinions without interference and Freedom of expression may be subject to certain restrictions that shall be explicitly defined by a legitimate law.
 In the online platform context, the effectiveness of this right can be seriously undermined by disproportionate monitoring of online speech and repeated government blocking and takedown.
 The following section provides guidance as to how platforms should handle such matters through their terms of service.

 A. Degree of monitoring